BetonQuest/BetonQuest/docs/Documentation/Configuration.md

   Everyone can open pull requests that could contain malicious files and if a permission misconfiguration occurs this will make your server vulnerable to attacks.
 * `repo_whitelist` is a list of trusted github repositories from which quests and templates can be downloaded.
-  By default only or official tutorial repo [BetonQuest/Quest-Tutorials](https://github.com/BetonQuest/Quest-Tutorials) is on this list.
+  By default only or official tutorial repo <a href="https://github.com/BetonQuest/Quest-Tutorials" target="_blank">BetonQuest/Quest-Tutorials</a>
+  is on this list.

 ### Items